Why a Gmail Read Receipt Is Actually The Worst (And What to Use Instead)

 6. Start Testing Your Send Times to Get More Opens

-You can save different versions of email messaging to see which gets the most opens & replies.
-It’s easy to save each variation as a different template and then insert it into a new email.
-Here’s what email tracking records for you:
+You can save different versions of email messaging to see which gets the most opens and replies.

 8. Schedule Self-Reminders Based on Reply Tracking

-Email tracking tools like Yesware let you add a note to yourself so you have the right context handy when you need it.
-At the designated time, a reminder pops up in your inbox, flagging future you where you knew you’d be working.
+With Reminders, you can add a note to yourself so you can have the right context handy when you need it.

 9. Put Follow-Ups Entirely on Autopilot, So They Send to Recipients Based on Engagement